 When visiting our parks

 To gain admission to either of our parks we require you to enter into an agreement with us which includes conditions for admission including payment.
 You can purchase tickets for your visit by using our online ticketing system accessed through our web site.
 The personal data we collect is the minimum necessary to provide you and your party with access to our facilities in advance and to collect payment.
-You can also pay for admission at our kiosk, if you choose to pay using a debit or credit card the data we collect from you is limited to making that transaction.
+You can also pay for admission at our kiosk, if you choose to pay using a debit or credit card, the data we collect from you is limited to making that transaction.

 When visiting our sites on official business

 Like most organisations we rely on the support of suppliers and other specialists to enable us to operate.
 We receive visitors from time to time for various business reasons.
 As a condition of entry will collect personal information from each visitor before we grant them access to our sites and buildings.
-It is in our legitimate interests to do so, enabling us to provide security as well as safeguarding the well- being of every person on site including the official business visitor.
+It is in our legitimate interests to do so, enabling us to provide security as well as safeguarding the well- being of every person on site including the official visitor.

 Should you wish to become a member

 You or your family may wish to become a member, doing so has many benefits such as enjoying unlimited annual visits to our parks, as well as other offers.
 Should you or your family wish to become members you can apply using our web site.
-The personal data we collect is limited to that required to administer your membership, which will include your name, gender and date of birth, your address, a digital image of you and your family members, as well as contact details and payment details.
+The personal data we collect is limited to only that required to administer your membership, which will include your name, gender and date of birth, your address, a digital image of you and your family members, as well as contact details and payment details.
 By entering into this agreement with us, enables you to enjoy all of the additional benefits of becoming a member, including ease of access.
 Our use of digital images is necessary to for our own security as well as providing a duty of care.